How-To Guide For Framing Your Thesis & Risk Appetite For Digital Health

 - Health system executive: I am a health system executive and I need to define digital priorities with my team and align them around a strategy.
 Then you need to CHOOSE and prioritize between A, B, & C:

 A) Marketing/patient engagement, (We believe that this market will be akin to the variation you see in the Spotify personal music market.
 There will not be incentives for the health system to standardize what is now a highly fractured market just like you have Pandora, etc. in the personal music market.
-We’re agnostic to the players just as we’re mostly agnostic to the devices that our software runs on).
+At Medigram, we’re agnostic to the players just as we’re mostly agnostic to the devices that our software runs on).

 B) Clinical, operational performance (The Medigram team wants to help here)

 C) Preparing for new reimbursement models i.e. MACRA (The Medigram team wants to also help here)

 Before providing some frameworks to answer the above questions for investors, prospective employees, or health system execs, let’s settle some facts and set the Stage in two areas: healthcare market dynamics and the state of technology— What Does the “Healthcare Technology Market” mean today?

 A) A Complex, Heterogenous Market: According to consulting firm ZS, 97% of U.S. Medicare spending and 95% of patients are contained in 104 local healthcare markets.
 The influencers and “payers” in each market include all of the stakeholders in each market— payers, providers, employers, etc. — who influence care within these geographic boundaries.